anthonykieu/team-profile-generator/README.md

   * [Questions](#questions)

   ## Installation
   Open the command line.
-Go to the https://github.com/anthonykieu/readme-generator and copy and clone the code.
+Go to the https://github.com/anthonykieu/team-profile-generator and copy and clone the code.
 Go to https://nodejs.org/en/ and install Node.js.
-Open the command line and enter “npm init” to and “require install” to install modules and a command line interface.
+Open the command line install the following:

+  npm init
+  npm install inquirer
+  npm install jest

   ## Usage
   Open the code in Visual Studio.
 In the command line, enter “node index.js” and enter answers.